What Is a Good Price for a Business Class Ticket? Real Examples by Cost per Flight Hour

 How to Tell If a Business Class Price Is Good

 A simple way to compare Business Class prices is by looking at the cost per hour in the air.
-It cuts through routing differences and gives you a clean benchmark.
+It helps normalize different routes and gives a useful general benchmark.

 Three Real Examples: What a Good Business Class Ticket Costs